Muirfield/pocketmine-plugins/GrabBag/README.md

 * **prefix** _[-n]_ _<prefix text>_
   prepend prefix to chat lines

   This allows you to prepend a prefix to chat lines.
+  To stop enter `/prefix` by itself (or `prefix` at the console).
   Usage examples:

   - Send multiple `/as player` commands in a row.
   - Start a private chat `/tell player` with another player.